 That night, Martin, Farley and their mom sleep in her room, in case any beasts should show up.
 But when Martin wakes up that night, he finally discovers that he's been the beast this entire time.
 Large and furry with sharp teeth and sharp claws.
 He panics, then decides that he has to leave as soon as possible in case he hurts his family.
 He runs into the forest and falls asleep.
 He wakes up the next day still a beast, and now the Sheriff and the other cops are after him, so he's even more on the run.
 However, he soon gets caught by the sheriff who mentions that he knows what's wrong with Martin.
 Cholera Metamorphosis.
 A form of rage so powerful that it can turn whoever has it into a literal monster.
 Oh thank god it's not "he was a dog all along".
 Also his dad's here too.

 Then things get weird.
 I know, this book was the peak of sanity, but hear me out.
 He's taken to an area where he sees his mother in white, playing an organ.
 The Sheriff then tells him that there's a cure but Martin has to do it himself.
 And that involves taking a club and fighting another monster to the death, which Martin manages to do.
 Only, it wasn't another beast, it was a mirror.
 So monsteritis and now 40 years bad luck.
 Great.
 His dad then grabs him and forces him to look in the mirror and to stop blaming himself for everything and it finally causes Martin to break down.
 A few days pass and Martin realizes that the beast came out of him because of the guilt and anger for everything.
 That he was hurting himself and never wanted to hurt anyone else.
-The family have some fun before their dad leaves and we end the book, Martin much happier and less angry, and they finally go to the ocean.
+The family have some fun before their dad leaves and we end the book with Martin much happier and less angry as they finally go to the ocean.
 Also he thinks he ate their cat Skunk, but turns out she just had kittens.
 So wow this might be the cutest ending of any horror story ever.

 I honestly liked this one.
 And the reason I liked this one a lot is its message.
 And that's one of blaming yourself for everything and what that can turn you into.
 In this case, turning you into a literal monster.
 Which given everything with Martin, I can see how it caused this to manifest.
 How he let Farley take the blame, how their parents divorced not long after.
 And how he let his anger worsen, transforming him into a beast.
 Granted, I will say the ending is super rushed, and we just get a mild mention of something called Cholera Metamorphosis without any real explanation of how Martin would have this.
 Unless this is just a thing in this world and anyone can just turn into monsters.
 As such, it does leave us with less time with monster Martin than I'd have wanted, but I do like the message the book is going for.